ibm-cloud-docs/ibm-cloud-provider-for-terraform/migrate.md

 ## Upgrading the Terraform version
 {: #tf-0.1x-migration}

-You can upgrade your Terraform old version to new version, for example, `Terraform v0.12 to Terraform v0.13`.
+You can upgrade your Terraform, for example, `Terraform v0.12 to Terraform v0.13`.
 With the release of Terraform v0.13, the syntax for configuration files have changed.
 {: shortdesc}

 Complete the following steps to upgrade your configuration files: